Criticising Akufo-Addo's water, electricity freebies 'satanic spirit of envy, jealousy' – Korankye Ankrah

 Source: Class FM

-Critics of President Nana Akufo-Addo’s free water and electricity initiative, as part of measures by the government to mitigate the financial impact of the COVID-19 pandemic on the poor in society, exhibited a “satanic spirit of envy and jealousy”, the Apostle General of Royal house Chapel International, Rev. Sam Korankye Ankrah has said.
+Critics of President Nana Akufo-Addo’s free water and electricity initiative, as part of measures by the government to mitigate the financial impact of the COVID-19 pandemic on the poor in society, exhibited “satanic spirit of envy and jealousy”, the Apostle General of Royalhouse Chapel International, Rev. Sam Korankye Ankrah has said.

 In his view, the opposition parties should rather celebrate President Akufo-Addo and his government for being sensitive to the plight of the poor amidst the pandemic.